 IoT is enhancing the overall visibility in the supply chain.
 You can track the location of your shipment down to the individual unit.
 Location tracking is not just limited to ensuring timely shipment.
-In fact, the location-based data captured through IoT technologies helps shipping companies ensure the quality of goods from the manufacturing unit to the time it reaches its destination.
+In fact, the location-based data captured through IoT in logistics technologies helps shipping companies ensure the quality of goods from the manufacturing unit to the time it reaches its destination.

 This information is useful in case of perishable goods, fruits for instance.
 Location-based data can help companies decipher information regarding the exact point where the quality might have declined.
 Similarly, for long route shipments, contextual location information can play a vital role in choosing the best alternative route in case of a potential disruption.
 Real-time location data, therefore, offers a more insightful understanding of each link in the supply chain.

 Company Spotlight: Pfizer – a pharmaceutical company uses real-time tracking devices to obtain information depending on the route involved.

 Better Environment Sensing